mathieuprog/solid-compose/README.md

 `createViewportPrimitive()` allows you to configure two properties: `widthSizeSwitchpoints` and `heightSizeSwitchpoints`.
 Both of these properties are objects that let you define custom size names and corresponding size ranges for the viewport dimensions.

-The keys in each object represent the custom name for the size, while the values are sub-objects containing either `minWidth` and `maxWidth` or `minHeight` and `maxHeight` properties, depending on whether you're configuring the switchpoints for the width or the height.
+The keys in each object represent the custom name for the size, while the values are sub-objects containing `min` and/or `max` allowing you to configure the switchpoints for either width or height.

 You may then get the current viewport size and orientation and listen for changes: